-SP FarleyCampbell stated that the 1992 Industrial Study identified all of the industrial sites north of the property in question, including the 80 acres north of Spruce Village as candidates for zone change to residential.
+SP FarleyCampbell stated that the 1992 Industrial study identified all of the Service Industrial sites north of the property in question, including the 80 acres north of Spruce Village as candidates for zone change to residential.
 She added that until 2001, the applicant's site was designated Manufactured / Mobile Home Residential and High Density Residential.
-She stated that the property is not included as required industrial land in the 2001 study because the Planning Director in 2001 changed the zoning of the property as to prevent Mr. Seifert's business from becoming a pre-existing non-conforming use.
+She stated that the property is not included as required industrial land because the Planning Director in 2001 changed the zoning of the property as to prevent Mr. Seifert's business from becoming a pre-existing non-conforming use.